 The Louisiana Technology Park is one of the South’s premier business incubators, providing resources for high-tech start-up companies to bring their products and services to market quickly and effectively.
 LA Tech Park does this by offering assistance with business planning, access to angel credit and venture capitalists, accounting resources, and strategic partner networking.
 They also provide marketing, public relations, and human resources services.
 Becoming a part of their business incubator allows you access to their conference rooms, office space, fitness room, and many other resources.
 Their economic impact is significant: in 2017, LA Tech Park raised $24.9 million in funds, $11.2 million in wages, helped increase business sales by 26%, and was responsible for creating 303 jobs.
 Select startups are also invited to participate in the PitchBR competition to pitch their business ideas to a panel of judges for a chance to win a sizeable investment prize.

 If you’re looking for professional insight on landing a government contract for your business, look no further than LA PTAC.
 From local, state, or federal contracting, LA PTAC has assisted Louisiana businesses secure over $8.6 billion in government contract awards for their clients.
 Working with LA PTAC, you will learn the language of a government contract, as well as best practices to ensure an award is given to your business.
 You may want to read over this blog post describing Senior Procurement Consultant Cindy Carrier’s best practices for a winning proposal.
 Become a client today to meet with Cindy at the David E. Roberts Center for Economic Development in the Raising Canes Entrepreneurial Hub.

 Trufund Financial Services

-As Economic Research and Policy Analyst at BRAC, Jason conducts research to support key policy focus areas, including workforce development, education, small business, and more.
-Additionally, he serves as the staff lead for the Small Business & Entrepreneurship Council.
+As the Economic Research and Policy Analyst at BRAC, Jason conducts research to support key policy focus areas, including workforce development, education, small business, and others, in addition to tracking economic, legislative and market trends impacting the region.